Bahaya Ear Candle untuk Membersihkan Telinga

 • Regular Cleaning:

-Simply wiping the outer ear with a damp cloth during bathing or showering can help prevent the buildup of excess earwax.
+Wiping the outer ear with a damp cloth during bathing helps prevent excess wax buildup.

 • Seek Medical Advice: